CAPS offers university counseling center training positions at both the master's and

 year (August 1st, 2018 – July 31st, 2019).
 Our 2000-hour internship program includes opportunities for individual and group counseling, initial consultations and intakes, supervision of masters-level mental health trainees.

 The application is completed via the AAPI online and the APPIC Match process.
-We use use the standard AAPI online and do not require any additional supporting materials beyond the standard AAPI.
+We use the standard AAPI online and do not require any additional supporting materials beyond the standard AAPI.
 Applicants should include as part of their AAPI 3 references, at least one of whom must have served as a clinical supervisor or directly observed some of the applicant's clinical work.
-This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use information from any intern applicant.
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Please visit the APPIC website for more information.